-We raise much needed money to fund specific, concrete projects on the ground, such as anti-trafficking & anti-poaching activities, training for rangers/law enforcement, investigations on wildlife trafficking and human-elephant conflict (HEC) mitigation, all activities that are beneficial to both elephant/wildlife and people.
+We raise much needed money to fund specific, concrete projects on the ground that include anti-trafficking & anti-poaching activities, training for rangers/law enforcement, investigations on wildlife trafficking and the use on new technologies.

-We are also working on creative and strong global communication campaigns in order to re-position elephant and wildlife exploitation in the public’s mind and to pressure consumers of ivory, rhino horn and other wildlife products.
+We also develop creative and strong global awareness campaigns in order to re-position wildlife exploitation in the public’s mind and to pressure consumers of ivory, rhino horn and other wildlife products.

 While we believe it’s important to talk to everyone and to exchange thoughts also with people who don’t agree with us, we are not afraid to take strong stand against what is illegal, cruel, based on ignorance and ethically unacceptable.